carnivuth/mobile_systems/journals/LAYER 2 WIRELESS PROTOCOLLS.md

 end
 ```

-In this architecture, no HW infrastructure is required but a lot of communication problems rise up (for example re-transmissions time rise up with the number of nodes), and TCP/IP does perform poorly
+In this architecture, no HW infrastructure is required but a lot of communication problems rise up (for example re-transmissions time increase with the number of nodes), and TCP/IP does perform poorly